Esther 7

 Notes

-The scene opens with deceptive calm.
-The king and Haman arrive at the banquet as before, but everything has changed since the previous day.
-Haman has been humiliated in the streets of Susa, warned by his own wife that his downfall has begun, and rushed to this feast without time to compose himself.
-The king, for his part, has spent the night reviewing chronicles and honoring Mordecai -- a man connected to the queen, though the king may not yet know this.
+The scene opens with calm on the surface.
+The king and Haman arrive at the banquet as before, but much has changed since the previous day.
+Haman has been humiliated in the streets of Susa, warned by his wife that his downfall has begun, and rushed to the feast without time to recover.
+The king, meanwhile, has spent the night reviewing the chronicles and honoring Mordecai, a man connected to the queen, though the king may not yet know it.

 The king's question follows the same formula used in Esther 5:3 and Esther 5:6, now appearing for the third time.
-The threefold repetition is a literary convention signaling that the moment of resolution has arrived.
-The Hebrew בְּמִשְׁתֵּה הַיַּיִן ("at the feast of wine") locates the scene in the intimate, relaxed atmosphere of a wine banquet -- precisely the setting Esther has cultivated to make her appeal.
-The phrase גַּם בַּיּוֹם הַשֵּׁנִי ("also on this second day") signals the king's patience and continuing goodwill -- he has waited, and now he expects an answer.
+The repetition signals that the moment of resolution has arrived.
+The phrase בְּמִשְׁתֵּה הַיַּיִן ("at the feast of wine") places the scene in the intimate setting of a wine banquet, the setting Esther has chosen for her appeal.
+The phrase גַּם בַּיּוֹם הַשֵּׁנִי ("also on this second day") signals the king's patience and goodwill: he has waited, and now he expects an answer.

 Esther Reveals Haman's Plot (vv.
 3-6)